A free, local-first alternative to W3Techs

 Not a per-site tool

-You cannot look up a specific domain and see what it runs.
-W3Techs publishes aggregate percentages across its crawl sample; individual domain lookups are not the product.
+You cannot look up a specific domain and see what it runs in any meaningful detail.
+W3Techs publishes aggregate percentages across its crawl sample; individual domain lookups, when they exist, are intentionally minimal — the product was not built to answer that question and treating it as a Wappalyzer alternative leads only to disappointment.
+For per-site work you need a per-site tool.

 Coarse detection